People of Allen County, Indiana

 Irish heritage in Indiana posted March 17, 2018 on Archives of Hoosier History Live podcast on Saturdays, noon to 1 p.m.
 ET on WICR 88.7 FM.
 The introduction begins with: It's not blarney: Of all the European ethnic heritage groups that found a new home in Indiana during the 19th century, the Irish are the second largest, outnumbered only by the Germans.
 For our show about Irish immigration to the Hoosier state, what more ideal day than St. Patrick's Day to spotlight the significant links between the Emerald Isle and Indiana?
 According to the book The Irish in America (Hyperion, 1997), Irish immigrants quickly became the "muscle power" of the American labor force, particularly after the infamous potato famine began in 1845.
 Even before that devastating blight spurred an emigrant exodus, Irish-born brawn in Indiana was helping build the Old National Road, the Wabash and Erie Canal and other canals.
 As early as 1832, canal companies based on the East Coast were specifically recruiting Irish immigrants to come to the Hoosier state, according to Peopling Indiana: The Ethnic Experience (Indiana Historical Society Press, 1996).
 Irish Immigrants Left Their Mark Building the Wabash-Erie Canal by Joshua Schipper | Oct 4, 2022 | on Fort Wayne Media Collaborative.

-See Irishtown on our Places page and our Wabash & Erie Canal page.
+See Irishtown page and Wabash & Erie Canal page.

 January 7, 2022 post by The History Center on Facebook: